Force over Distance: Chapter 16

 “Obvious that Destiny is just, um, really neat.”

 “Yes," Young said.
 “Yes it is.
-Okay people, I want this room sealed off for now, and no more exploring until I give the go ahead.
+Okay people, I want this room sealed off.
+No more exploring until I give the go ahead.
 Am I clear?”

-Young did his best to clamp down on a surge of guilt, but, if Rush’s eye roll was anything to go by, the scientist had picked up on most of it.
+Young did his best to clamp down on a surge of guilt, but, if Rush’s eye roll was anything to go by, the scientist picked up most of it.

 “Admittedly,” Rush said, his tone unreasonably reasonable, “I’d taken you hostage with your own handgun at that point, so, all things considered, your response was quite restrained.”